Name

 * https://pugetsoundsage.org/research/clean-healthy-environment/community-energy/

-Education: First Mile Partners are advocates for a fully funded Pre-k through 12 public education system that celebrates and meets the needs of our multilingual student and parent population in WA State, invests in care rather than discipline for our students, and teaches a multi-culturally relevant curriculum.
-In your elected position, how would you support these values becoming real in WA’s public education system?
-Additionally, are you in support of universal childcare for all regardless of immigration status and economic ability?
+Education: First Mile partners are advocates for a thriving Pre-K through 12 public education system.
+A fully funded public education system celebrates and meets the needs of our multilingual student and parent population, invests in care rather than discipline for our students, and teaches a culturally responsive and representative curriculum.
+In your elected position, how will you protect public schools from attacks from the federal government?

 *